thompson0012/PyEmits/README.md

 ![Project Icon](./assets/icon.png)

 PyEmits, a python package for easy manipulation in time-series data.

+The ultimate goal:

+> Keep it simple and stupid

+> Make everything configurable

+> Uniform API for machine learning and deep learning

 Time-series data is very common in real life.

 - Engineering
 - FSI industry (Financial Services Industry)